 In the late 70s and early 80s the Lakers on the verge of folding again, Richie Wagener gathered baseball players from Mound to have enough players, he also managed the team during this time.

 And then they folded...the Lakers baseball season of 1984 was the last town team season for many years to come.
 At this time the baseball players in Waconia went on to play modified fastpitch softball.
 A team was created and they held their games at the Fairgrounds where the Lakers used to play.

 This was also a time in which youth baseball had slowed down and there were very few opportunities for kids to play baseball in Waconia besides the VFW or Legion programs.
 To continue playing baseball after high school they had to go to other local towns to be part of a Town Team.

 A Return to Glory - 1990’s-present

 1994 a year that changed baseball in Waconia!
-A group of baseball dad’s and enthusiasts led by John Marsden, Tom Rietsma, Gary Brandenburg, Dean Dalen, Todd Dreier, Mike Bullis, Brad Gulden, Mike Leivermann, John Chrest, Howard Lake, and Dave Bergmann headed an organization, Waconia Baseball Association to bring baseball back to Waconia.
+A group of baseball dad’s and enthusiasts led by John Marsden, Tom Rietsma, Gary Brandenburg, Dean Dalen, Todd Dreier, Mike Bullis, Brad Gulden, Mike Leivermann, John Chrest, Howard Lake, Tim Litfin, and Dave Bergmann headed an organization, Waconia Baseball Association to bring baseball back to Waconia.
 Their goals are to build a new baseball field and restart the Waconia Lakers Amateur baseball team.
 Also at this time was the addition of a new Waconia High School being built on the west edge of town.

 The Waconia Lions Club has been a contributor to Waconia baseball in the past and was very excited and willing to help fund the new baseball field in Waconia.
 Criteria to be met for the donation of $30,000 was 2 officers on the Waconia Baseball Association Board of Directors would be Lions members and the field was to be named Waconia Lions Stadium, currently known as Waconia Lions Field.